 A wide variety of professionals may be involved with your diagnosis and treatment plan of care.
 The following is some of the individuals that may be involved in your care or service and what skills they add to your dynamic healthcare team at Sarah Bush Lincoln.

 Physicians and Mid-level Providers - Doctors (MD or DO), Certified Physician Assistants (PA-C) and Nurse Practitioners (NP or APN) direct the care you receive.
 You may be cared for by a Hospitalist.
 Nurses (RNs) are responsible for the coordination of your care 24/7 and deliver hands-on skills for much of your care.
+If you would like nurse staffing information, please ask to speak with the Nursing Supervisor or call the Nursing Supervisor at 217 348-3423 and the information will be provided.
 Support staff (LPNs, Care Partners and Clerical Partners) support the care delivered by many professionals in a wide variety of diagnostic and therapeutic activities 24/7.
 Case Managers are nurses that coordinate the plans for you to go home, and they follow your progress throughout your entire stay.

 Respiratory Care staff provides preventive, diagnostic and therapeutic services related to your respiratory and cardiovascular needs/conditions.